plogs/asopposedtowhat.com/content/posts/gerbil-gender.md

 What is gender?

-Originally _gender_ was a word that refered to grammatical categories.
+Originally _gender_ was a word that referred to grammatical categories.
 For example, in the French language, table [une table] is feminine (or female) gender, and book [un livre] is masculine (or male) gender.